ikapper/electron-react-babel-gulp-example/README.md

 This repo is a note for setting up electron+react+babel+gulp environment.

-Run to `npm install && npm start`.
+Start to run `npm install && npm start`.